-Net sales from our branded products segment decreased 19% during the second quarter of fiscal 2011 as compared to the comparable quarter in fiscal 2010 and 18% during the six months ended December 31, 2010 compared to the comparable six month period last year due primarily to the continuing impact of the cessation of the Dr. Cherry weekly television program in April 2007, which had served as the primary acquisition vehicle in marketing the Pathway to Healing® product line.
+Net sales from our branded products segment decreased 18.5% during the first quarter of fiscal 2012 due primarily to the continued softening of the Pathway to Healing® product line following the cessation of Dr. Cherry's weekly television program in April 2007, which had served as the primary acquisition vehicle in marketing the Pathway to Healing® product line.